SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 code that's part of the ``TrackedString`` structure.
-This enables ``TrackedString`` to modify the ``numberOfEdits`` property internally, but to present the property as a read-only property when it is used outside the structure's definition.
+This enables ``TrackedString`` to modify the ``numberOfEdits`` property internally, but to present the property as a read-only property when it's used outside the structure's definition.

 .. assertion:: reducedSetterScope